0x00000FF/Cex/README.md

 # Cex

-Source Code of C'ex (Calculation Express) Microprocessor in Verilog
+C'ex is an abbreviation of **Calculation Express**, which aims faster operation and simpler circuit expression.

+It is written in Verilog HDL and licensed under MIT License.